pbour/geosocialgenerator/README.md

 The user can also skip this phase either entirely or partally by using an existing .gr and/or .co file.

 #### Social graph generation
-Currently, we considers three synthetic graph models from NetworkX.
-Execute `graph_generator.py` to generate the specified graph type with NetworkX; save the output to a .gr file.
+Currently, we consider three synthetic graph models from NetworkX.
+Execute `graph_generator.py` to generate the specified graph type with NetworkX; save the output to a .gr file, e.g., graph.gr

 - **Barabasi-Albert Graph:**
 ```bash